TYPO3-cookbooks/site-dockertypo3org/README.md

 # Description

-This cookbook provides a skeleton for TYPO3 site-cookbooks.
+This cookbook provides a docker for TYPO3 site-cookbooks.
 The following sections describe the usage of the skeleton.

 ## Cookbook Structure